ftivive/Sparse-Low-Rank-Autoencoder/README.md

 </p>

 ![alt_text](./assets/Lab.png)
-**Fig. 1.** SINet architecture with different network components for crowd density map estimation.
+**Fig. 1.** Stepped-frequency radar system for data collection, geometry map of a TWRI, and beamformed image of the scene..